If you've blocked our ad, please consider unblocking it.

 Codes: PAR 88CA2E12 or Game Genie F4A4-C7C4

-The Genesis and PC versions play this on the options screen and during cutscenes and the credits roll, but this version plays the title music on the options screen instead and, rather awkwardly, nothing at all during cutscenes.
+The Genesis version plays this on the options screen and during cutscenes and the credits roll with the PC version relegating it only to the opening and the cutscenes, but this version plays the title music on the options screen instead and, rather awkwardly, nothing at all during cutscenes.

 Codes: PAR 88CA2E0B or Game Genie D8A4-C7C4